rabiul3000/ai-break-hq/README.md

 node index.js
 ```

-This will fetch new articles, generate tweets, and post them.
+This fetches new articles, filters them, and posts to Twitter.

 ---

-## ðŸ•’ Automating Tweets
+## 🕒 Automating Tweets

 ### Option 1: GitHub Actions (Recommended)

-You can create a `.github/workflows/post-tweet.yml` file to schedule runs automatically (e.g., every hour).
+You can create a `.github/workflows/post-tweet.yml` file to run on a schedule (e.g., every hour).

 ### Option 2: Cron Job

-Set up a cron job on a server:
+Set up a cron job on a server or local machine:

 ```bash
 0 * * * * /usr/bin/node /path/to/index.js